finos/rune-python-generator/README.md

 Our project runs with Java 21.
 Make sure that your Maven also uses this version of Java by running `mvn -v`.

 To build the project, run `mvn clean package`.
-To build the project, run `mvn clean package`.

 #### UNIT Testing